What is Vinyl Fence?

 Vinyl Privacy Fence

 Vinyl privacy fence is very popular.
-It looks the same on both sides.
+The vinyl fence panels look the same on both sides.
 It comes in many styles and colors.
 And because it requires little to no maintenance, you never have to go on the other side.
 An especially nice feature when neighbors don’t get along.

 Most manufactures offer privacy fences starting at 5′ tall.
 Some go up to 8′ tall with addition post reinforcements.
 However, some manufacturers offer a lower 4′ tall option.
 Used mostly to prevent dogs from seeing out since most children and adults can see over them.

-Pickets on vinyl privacy fence usually interlock with tongue and groove joints like a hardwood floor.
+Pickets on vinyl privacy fencing usually interlock with tongue and groove joints like a hardwood floor.
 Keeping the pickets from separating.

 It also makes the fence much stronger when dealing with wind.
 Tongue and groove pickets help keep each other from blowing out under extreme wind loads.

 Backyards and swimming pools are the most common places to find vinyl privacy fence.
-However, dumpster enclosures also use vinyl privacy fence to screen out unsightly dumpsters.
+However, dumpster enclosures also use privacy vinyl fence panels to screen out unsightly dumpsters.

 Drive around any development and you’ll find them on top of a berm providing privacy from nearby roads or exercise paths.